Sam Rayburn Museum - Biography

 Title: Mr. Speaker, Mr. Sam

 Samuel Taliaferro Rayburn was born on January 6, 1882, in a rural area of Roane County, Tennessee.
-At age five, Rayburn, along with his parents and seven siblings, moved to a forty-acre cotton farm in Flag Springs, Texas.
-Three more children were born after the move to Texas, and every member of the fourteen-person family had to do their share to make the farm profitable.
+At age five, Rayburn, along with his parents and nine siblings, moved to a forty-acre cotton farm in Flag Springs, Texas.
+One more child was born after the move to Texas, and every member of the family had to do their share to make the farm profitable.
 Rayburn's interest in government coincided with the family's move, and it has been suggested that his curiosity intensified due to the "great golden age of Texas politics."
 As he worked the cotton fields, Rayburn imagined himself making numerous political speeches and engaging in debates with current political leaders.
 Later in his life, Rayburn recalled that it was during one of these flights of imagination that he decided he would pursue a career in law and politics.
 Although he was quite young, only eight years old, Rayburn remembers, "After I made that decision, it was settled.
 I never worried a minute after that about what I ought to do or was going to do."
 Rayburn received his bachelor's degree in 1903 from East Texas Normal College (now Texas A&M University–Commerce).
 During his term of service in the Texas House of Representatives, Sam Rayburn attended classes at the University of Texas at Austin and in 1908 passed the Texas bar examination.
 In 1942, Muhlenberg College in Pennsylvania conferred the first of eight Doctor of Laws degrees awarded to Rayburn.